MathWriting: A Dataset For Handwritten Mathematical Expression Recognition: Experiments

 \begin{itemize} \item \textbf{evaluation samples}: the \test{} split of MathWriting.

 \item \textbf{metric}: character error rate (CER)~\cite{michael2019evaluating}, where a "character" is a \LaTeX{} token as defined by the code in Appendix~\ref{sec:tokenization}. \end{itemize}

 We provide a reference implementation of the evaluation metric at the Github page \footref{Github}.
-We propose the use of CER as a metric to make results comparable to other recognition tasks like text recognition~\cite{carbune2020fast}.
-The use of \LaTeX{} tokens instead of unicode characters means that errors on a single non-latin letter (e.g. \verb|\alpha| instead of \verb|a|) will be counted as a single error instead of multiple.
+We propose the use of CER as a metric to make results comparable to other recognition tasks like text recognition~\cite{retsinas2024best, kass2022attentionhtr}, and the use of \LaTeX{} tokens instead of ASCII characters so that an error on a single non-latin letter (e.g. \verb|\alpha| recognized as \verb|a|) counts as one instead of many.